 The Barkeep: Paul Szekely, who’s been bartending at Mission for a year.
 Before that he worked for the Heavy Restaurant Group for six years, lending his skills to Lot No. 3 and Purple Café and Wine Bar, specifically the original Purple in Woodinville.
 “When I initially started with Purple, it was a husband-and-wife owner and their office was across the parking lot, so it was a very-small-restaurant feel and I really enjoyed that,” he says.
 “If I had any issues or I wanted to talk to them, they were there.
 They’ve since grown, which makes it tougher to have your voice heard.
 [At Mission] there are two owners, one of whom is very hands-on and is in here all the time.”

 But the main reason Szekely moved to Mission is because he lives in West Seattle.
 “It’s a great place to work.
 It’s a pretty small staff and we’ve got a good smaller-community restaurant, so we get a lot of regulars, a lot of people who I see in the grocery store.
 It’s definitely got that neighborhood feel.”

-The Drink: Szekely makes me a Bartender's Margarita (how'd I guess?) made with Sauza Conmemorativo tequila, triple sec, cranberry juice, housemade margarita mix, and a float of Grand Marnier.
-It's one of Mission's best sellers, but if Szekely could get any drink on the cocktail menu?
-"I have a lot of people ask me for Mezcal.
-So, it would be nice to have a Mezcal cocktail on the menu."
+The Drink: Szekely makes a Bartender’s Margarita made with Sauza Conmemorativo tequila, triple sec, cranberry juice, housemade margarita mix, and a float of Grand Marnier.
+It’s one of Mission’s best sellers, but since a lot of customers ask Szekely for mezcal, he says it “would be nice to have a mezcal cocktail on the menu.”

-The Verdict: One of the best margaritas I've had in recent memory.
-It was perfectly balanced and refreshing, but best of all, it was strong.
+The Verdict: The margarita was perfectly balanced and refreshing, but best of all, it was strong.
 You could actually taste the tequila as opposed to the mix.
-And even though it was pink, it wasn't overtly sweet.
-Bartender, I'll have another!
+And even though it was pink, it wasn’t overtly sweet.